222 S. Hewitt Street Los Angeles, CA 90012 Tel: (213)626-2279 Email: Info@sfxcjcc.org

 Sin is before all else an offense against God, a rupture of communion with him.
 At the same time it damages communion with the Church.
 For this reason conversion entails both God’s forgiveness and reconciliation with the Church, which are expressed and accomplished liturgically by the sacrament of Penance and Reconciliation.
 (Lumen Gentium, No. 11).

-The Sacrament of Reconciliation is celebrated at St Francis Xavier Chapel on the 2nd Saturday of the month from 3:30pm to 4:30pm or by appointment.
+The Sacrament of Reconciliation is celebrated at St Francis Xavier Chapel on the Every Sunday from 9:30 am to 10:00 am or by appointment.
 For more information or to schedule an appointment, please call the rectory at (213) 626-2279.

 Baptism, the Eucharist, and the Sacrament of Confirmation together constitute the “Sacraments of Christian initiation.”
 It must be explained to the faithful that the reception of the sacrament of Confirmation is necessary for the completion of baptismal grace.
 For “by the sacrament of Confirmation, the baptized are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.”
 (Catechism of the Catholic Church, No. 1285).